asyncapi/asyncapi-react/docs/README.md

 This directory contains the following documents that relate to the project:

 - configuration:
-  - [Style Modification](./configuration/style-modification.md) describes how to edit the styles of the AsyncApi component.
+  - [Style Modification](./configuration/style-modification.md) describes how to edit the styles of the AsyncAPI component.
   - [Configuration Modification](./configuration/config-modification.md) describes the available component configuration options.
 - development:
   - [Development Guide](./development/guide.md) describes how to set up a development environment, write, and run tests.
 It also contains the naming and architecture convention.